BenjaminRodenberg/waveform-iteration-paper/README.md

 * `experiments`: The definition of the setups and scripts to execute the experiments.
 The structure of this folder closely follows https://github.com/precice/tutorials/releases/tag/v202404.0.
 * `plotting`: Scripts for creating plots from the data produced by the experiments.
 This folder also contains pre-computed data obtained by running the scenarios from `experiments`.

-Both folders contain subfolders corresponding to the following subsections of the results section of Rodenberg [^Rodenberg2025]:
+Both folders contain subfolders corresponding to the following subsections of the paper:

 * `oscillator-overlap`: 4.1 Partitioned oscillator
 * `partitioned-heat-conduction`: 4.2 Partitioned heat conduction
 * `perpendicular-flap`: 4.3 Perpendicular flap

-If you want to run the experiments from the paper, please refer to `experiments/README.md` for further instructions.
+If you want to run the experiments, please refer to `experiments/README.md` for further instructions.
 If you want to create the plots from given results, please refer to `plotting/README.md`.

 ## Running the experiments and creating the plots with GitHub Actions